nazunalika/linux-guide-and-hints/source/index.rst

 This page contains tutorials and generally useful information regarding packages and system administration in |Fedora| and |CentOS|.

+We are making some renovations.
+So forgive us if the site does not look complete.

 .. |Fedora| replace:: Fedora\ :sup:`®`
 .. |CentOS| replace:: CentOS\ :sup:`®`